Quadratic Base Change and the Analytic Continuation of the Asai L-function: A new Trace formula approach: Abstract

 \section{Abstract}

-Using Langlands's {\it Beyond Endoscopy} idea and analytic number theory techniques, we study the Asai L-function associated to a real quadratic field $\mathbf{K}/\Q.$ If the Asai L-function associated to an automorphic form over $\mathbf{K}$ has a pole, then the form is a base change from $\Q$.
-We prove this and further prove the analytic continuation of the L-function.
-This is one of the first examples of using a trace formula to get such information.
-A hope of Langlands is that general L-functions can be studied via this method.
+Using Langlands's beyond endoscopy idea, we study the Asai L-function associated to a real quadratic field $\mathbf{K}/\Q.$ We prove that the Asai L-function associated to a cuspidal automorphic representation over $\mathbf{K}$ has analytic continuation to the complex plane with at most a simple pole at $s=1.$ We then show if the L-function has a pole then the representation is a base change from $\Q$.

+While this result is known using integral representations from the work of Asai and Flicker, the approach here uses novel analytic number techniques and gives a deeper understanding of the geometric side of the relative trace formula.
+Moreover, the approach in this paper will make it easier to grasp more complicated functoriality via beyond endoscopy.

+We also describe a connection of Langlands's technique to the distinguishing of representations via periods.